You’re Not Alone: Finding Support in the Vitiligo Community

 Recommended resources:

-- Living Dappled, a blog for women with vitiligo
+- Living Dappled, a blog and media hub for women with vitiligo

 - VitLife, a subscription-based blog by the Vitiligo Society